jean-ben-guigui/FrameIT/README.md

 # FrameIT
 My first swift project

-An app who's goal is to custom a picture and to share it.
+An app who's goal is to custom a picture and share it with your friends.
 With some cool animations :)